chigby/chigby.github.com/src/post/entwined2023.md

 Something about these beats just moves slowly, breathes deeply, and wires my brain up for a state of quasi-active (as in, not fully zonked out-of-it) chilled out vibrations.
 It's good!
 A very common pick when I'm wanting music but I don't know what to listen to.

 {{ content.figure(kalax, caption="_III_ by Kalax", attrs={class: "popout"}) }}

+## Ideal soundtrack for grinding gold in Magic Arena (or anything in any game)

+It stands to reason that one of the nerdier instantiations of the "lo-fi beats to chillax/study to" trend would be the one that latched onto me.
+Very appropriate to pop one of these on (and there [is a lot more](https://www.youtube.com/playlist?list=PLFeA52fxqVTIqDsMhgfNTVwxpSlwjlcDT) where [these came from](https://www.youtube.com/playlist?list=PLY0KbDiiFYeOD_pjiZ3I_RrZzJ2dWAYqj)) and aim oneself at a somewhat pointless yet satisfying goal in some video game and just, let it wash over you.
+Quite apropriate that the creators of two games that brought "Grinding" into the mainstream would also create a compelling soundtrack for the general-purpose compulsion to do it.

+{{ content.figure(blizzlofi, caption="_World of Warcraft_ and _Diablo_ LoFi beats", attrs={class: "feature"}) }}

 {{ content.figure(
     hoagies,